philou/philou.github.com/source/_posts/2017-10-27-sustainable-productivity-in-extreme-programming.markdown

  - extreme programming
 keywords: "Agile, Lean, eXtreme Programming, Sustainable Pace, Work In Progress, WIP, WIP Limitations, Prioritization, Modern XP"
 description: "An explanation of how the original and modern eXtreme Programming do WIP limits and prioritization to achieve long term productivity and a sustainable pace"
-published: false
 ---
 [eXtreme programming](http://extremeprogramming.org/) will not improve your short term productivity.
 But it will drastically improve your long term productivity.

-My last post detailed how prioritization and Work In Progress limits are the keys to less work and higher productivity.
+My [last post](/are-software-developers-overworked-or-undecided/) detailed how prioritization and Work In Progress limits are the keys to less work and higher productivity.

 > XP is an experiment in answer to the question, "How would you program if you had enough time?”
 [Kent Beck](https://www.amazon.com/Extreme-Programming-Explained-Embrace-Change/dp/0321278658/ref=sr_1_1?ie=UTF8&qid=1509114442&sr=8-1&keywords=xp+explained)

 ![Cost of changes over time, for traditional and XP ways of building software](../imgs/2017-10-27-sustainable-productivity-in-extreme-programming/cost-of-change-over-time.jpg)<div class="image-credits">From ["Extreme Programming Explained: Embrace Change"](https://www.amazon.com/Extreme-Programming-Explained-Embrace-Change/dp/0321278658/ref=sr_1_1?ie=UTF8&qid=1510040835&sr=8-1&keywords=extreme+programming+explained) by Kent Beck</div>

-## It's in old pots we brew the best soup (TODO translate)
+## The best jam is made in old jars

 As I was writing the post, I could not stop thinking :